Friedrich Glauser

 Friedrich Glauser (4 February 1896 in Vienna – 8 December 1938 in Nervi) was a German-language Swiss writer.

+Biography

-He was a morphine and opium addict for most of his life.
+Glauser was a morphine and opium addict for most of his life.
 In his first novel Gourrama, written between 1928 and 1930, he treated his own experiences at the French Foreign Legion.

 The evening before his wedding day, he suffered a stroke caused by cerebral infarction, and died two days later.

+A year after his death, the 1939 film Thumbprint was released featuring Glauser's character Sergeant Studer, which became a commercial success.

 Friedrich Glauser's literary estate is archived in the Swiss Literary Archives in Bern.
 Since 1987, the annual Glauser Prize has been one of the best-known German-language crime writing awards.

 Stories

 The Sergeant Studer detective novels are set in the Switzerland and Europe of the 1930s, and make frequent reference to current European history, such as the Weimar Republic hyperinflation and the banking scams and scandals that marked that period.
 Today's readers may be surprised that no attention is given to a prominent politician of that era, Adolf Hitler.

-The novels were written in standard German with a sprinkling of Swiss dialect terms.
+The novels were written in standard German with a sprinkling of Helvetisms.
 The translations by Bitter Lemon Press make note of shifts in language register.

 Jakob Studer is a sergeant in the constabulary of the Canton of Bern.
 He is old for his rank, having had to start over again in a new police force after being fired from his original force.
 The firing is mentioned in each novel as being politically motivated, because Studer refused to back off from a full investigation of a banking scandal in which he eventually caught the real criminals, well-connected top people in the banking industry, rather than making do with a few minor players.
 Other minor characters, notably his cheerful wife and a local attorney with whom Studer plays billiards, play small roles within the books, sometimes helping to solve the mysteries.

 The Spoke opens at the wedding between Sgt.
 Jakob Studer's daughter and a young police constable, held at a small hotel run by an old schoolmate of Studer.
 Before the evening is over, another hotel guest (not a member of the wedding party) has been murdered.
 The unusual weapon chosen, a sharpened bicycle spoke, leads Studer and the local police to suspect the town's bicycle repairman, a gentle but mentally slow man who was severely abused during childhood.